indica-mcf/Indica/doc/design.rst

 would be :math:`R, z`, as these axes are orthogonal and the coordinates remain constant over time (unlike flux surfaces).

-To achieve this, each :py:class:`xarray.DataArray` would contain a piece of metadata called ``mapToMaster`` and another called ``mapFromMaster``.
-Both of these would be functions, each taking 2 arguments (plus an optional third) and returning a 2-tuple (or 3-tuple, if the optional argument is provided).
+To achieve this, each :py:class:`xarray.DataArray` would contain a piece of metadata called ``map_to_master`` and another called ``map_from_master``.
+Both of these would be functions, each taking 3 arguments and returning a 3-tuple.
 The first would accept a coordinate on the system used by the :py:class:`xarray.DataArray` and return the corresponding location in the master coordinate system.
 The second function would perform the inverse operation.
 The optional third argument corresponds to time and would be needed if a coordinate system is not fixed in time.

 When two :py:class:`xarray.DataArray` objects use the same coordinate system with only different grid spacing, the built in